elixir-europe/rdmkit/pages/your_domain/human_data.md

 * Sharing data via controlled-access: <br/>
 Sensitive human data often carries restrictions to its use and it would need to be shared in a manner that obeys such restrictions.
 This type of sharing is called controlled-access, where researchers, who typically were involved in the primary collection of data to act as controllers foreseeing the data’s careful dissemination in a manner that honours data’s use conditions.
-The ELIXIR RDM Toolkit also provides a use case on the **"Re-use of Sensitive Human Data"**, which focuses on the responsibilities of data providers in precise documentation of use restrictions and the mechanisms that can assist data users to matching their requests for use of data against the data’s use restrictions.
+The ELIXIR RDM Toolkit also provides a use case on the **"Reuse of Sensitive Human Data"**, which focuses on the responsibilities of data providers in precise documentation of use restrictions and the mechanisms that can assist data users to matching their requests for use of data against the data’s use restrictions.

 * Ethical approvals and Informed consents
 * Locating tools and platforms suited to handle human data